abdulwasay-hub/diary_verse/README.md

 Feelio App
-Feelio is a digital diary application developed by Hammad Khalil, allowing users to journal their thoughts and experiences.
+Feelio is a digital diary application developed by me and my group members, with the help of some seniors, that allows users to journal their thoughts and experiences.
 It includes a secure login system and provides real-time weather updates based on the user's location.

 Features